 - provide technical support to assist students to produce an entry in the required format; and

 - provide assistance to one or more participating students due to a disability.

 - In all other circumstances, teachers or other third parties may not create an entry on behalf of students.
 Any such entries submitted in these circumstances will be invalid.

 - All Eligible Entries will be featured on the Digital Classroom and receive a certificate of participation.
 It is intended that as many entries as possible be included on the Digital Classroom to provide a broad representation of the diversity of defining moment topics, and to share the work of students from the range of schools and year groups participating in the Challenge.

 - After the Challenge Period ends, Eligible Entries will be assessed by a panel made up of staff from the National Museum of Australia and professionals in the field of education (the Panel) for eligibility for the receipt of awards listed in paragraph 19 below.

-- Twenty (20) cash prizes (Awards) will be awarded in December 2023 across five awards categories (Award Categories), specified in paragraph 20 below:
+- Twenty (20) cash prizes (Awards) will be awarded in December 2023 across four awards categories (Award Categories), specified in paragraph 20 below:

 - 10 x $2,000 prizes for winners